agera-sdk/agera/docs/plans.md

 Two-dimensional display featuring a main `Stage` type that includes:

 - `fit = "optimal"` option, indicating that the stage scales and centers to the screen using the optimal scale ratio that fits the stage to the screen (`Math.min(horizontalRatio, verticalRatio)`, `horizontalRatio = screen.size.x / stage.size.x`, `verticalRatio = screen.size.y / stage.size.y`).

+Other features:

+- Calculus of a display entity's size, including complex shapes and filtered shapes.
+- Display entities support a registration point through which the entity rotates.

 ## agera::ecs